-A plant that is pest free is ready to be cleaned.
+A pest-free plant is ready to be cleaned.
 The supplies needed are a feather duster, a clean, dry soft cloth, mild dish soap, unscented baby wipes, and a misting bottle of Foliglo or Schultz Plant Shine.

 Do not use any milk or any oil products to clean your plants.
-Using milk or oil products will clog the pores, and the plants will not be able to breathe or experience proper photosynthesis.
+Using milk or oil products will clog the pores, and the plants will not breathe or experience proper photosynthesis.

 Mild soap with water cuts the grease and lifts the lint from the plant.
-I use ECOS dish soap because it is organic and unscented, which is gentle on plants.
+I use ECOS dish soap because it is organic, unscented, and gentle on plants.

-Unscented baby wipes are very effective and safe for small cleaning tasks.
-However, some leaves with a natural fuzziness (e.g. violets) should not be wiped at all.
+Unscented baby wipes are effective and safe for small cleaning tasks.
+However, you cannot wipe some leaves with a natural fuzziness like violets with anything.

-A product good for humans, it does not necessarily mean it is good for your indoor plants.
-According to some professional plant care providers, the most common mistakes made when cleaning a plant are using products which hurt the plant, such as mayonnaise, milk, and household oils.
+A cleaning product for humans does not necessarily mean it is suitable for indoor plants.
+According to some professional plant care providers, the most common mistake when cleaning a plant is using products that hurt the plant, such as mayonnaise, milk, and household oils.
 These are great beauty aids for people but not for plants.
 Plants breathe through their leaves.
-Household oils and milk-based products prevent them from breathing because they clog the leave’s pores.
+Household oils and milk-based products prevent them from living because they clog the pores of the plant.

-The same location where you treat your plants for insects is a perfect place to clean your plants.
-When doing a thorough cleaning, it best to do it outside in the shade provided the weather is not too hot or too cold.
-Direct sunlight is not good for any indoor plant because it easily sunburns.
+The exact location where you treat your plants for insects is a perfect place to clean your plants.
+When doing a thorough cleaning, it is best to do it outside in the shade, provided the weather is not too hot or too cold.
+Direct sunlight is not suitable for any indoor plant because it easily sunburns.
 If you must clean your plants indoors, use a tarp, shower stall, or bathtub.

 Solution to Clean Houseplants

-Start from the top of the plant using the Swifter.
-I dust the plant top to bottom.
-The video shows how simple it is to dust leaves of a plant.
+I dust the plant top to bottom using a Swifter.
+The video shows how gentle you need to be to dust the leaves of a plant.
 Once all dust is off the plant, I spray the plant with Foliglo or Schultz Plant Shine until the plant drips with the solution.
 I let the plant stand until the solution has completely dried or is nearly dry on the plant.
 The plant looks speckled when the solution dries.
 I use a dry clean cloth and gently wipe the plant until all the speckles are gone.
 I brace the backside of the leaf or leaf grouping while wiping the leaves of the plant.
-This way the leaves do not break off the plant.
-Wiping the leaves is a delicate task.
-A professional explained how palm leaves easily come off.
+This way, the leaves do not break off the plant.
+Cleaning the leaves is a delicate task.
+A professional explained how palm leaves come off effortlessly.
 I don’t have a palm, but if you happen to be cleaning a palm, hold the palm leaves where they connect to the stalk.
 Then, you gently wipe the palm leaf.
-You are done cleaning the plant when a nice shiny glow comes to light on the foliage.
+You finished cleaning the plant when a shiny glow came to light on the foliage.

 © 2018 Kenna McHugh